Sam LoPresti: Playing career

-In his first season with the Saints, 1937–38, LoPresti appeared in 48 games, posting a 10–38–2 win-loss-tie record and a 3.62 goals against average (GAA).
+In his first season with the Saints, 1937–38, LoPresti appeared in 48 games, posted a 10–38–2 win-loss-tie record and earned a 3.62 goals against average (GAA).
 He improved to 23–21–2 the following season.
-In his third season in St. Paul, LoPresti was named to the league's second all-star team after recording 29 wins and 4 shutouts.
-The Saints won the AHA championship, defeating the Omaha Knights in four games, LoPresti posted a 6–1 record and 1.29 GAA during the playoffs.
+In his third season in St. Paul, he was named to the league's second all-star team after recording 29 wins and 4 shutouts.
+The Saints won the AHA championship, defeating the Omaha Knights in four games.
+LoPresti posted a 6–1 record and 1.29 GAA during the playoffs.

-During that season, he was discovered by Bill Tobin and Paul Thompson, president and coach of the NHL's Chicago Black Hawks, during an exhibition game between the two teams.
+During that season, he was discovered by Bill Tobin and Paul Thompson, president and coach of the NHL's Chicago Black Hawks, during an exhibition game between the Saints and the Black Hawks.
 He was signed by Chicago, and began the season with the AHA's Kansas City Americans.
-LoPresti was recalled to Chicago when goaltender Paul Goodman retired.
+LoPresti was called up to Chicago when Paul Goodman retired.
 He made his NHL debut on January 5, 1941, and went unbeaten in his first four starts.
 He appeared in 27 games with Chicago, finishing with a record of 9–15–3.
-He made NHL history on March 4 in a game against the Boston Bruins.
-He faced a league record 83 shots in a regulation, 60 minute game.
-It took Boston 42 shots to beat LoPresti for their first goal, and kept the Black Hawks close in what was ultimately a 3–2 Boston victory.
+He set a record on March 4 in a game against the Boston Bruins when he faced 83 shots in a regulation game.
+The Bruins took 42 shots at LoPresti before they scored their first goal, and won the game 3–2.

-As Chicago's top goaltender in the 1941–42 NHL season, LoPresti won 21 games against 23 losses.
-He was his team's star in the Black Hawks' 1942 Stanley Cup playoff series against the Bruins.
-He recorded one playoff shutout to go with three in the regular season, but Chicago was eliminated by Boston.
-He then left the NHL to join the United States Navy during the Second World War, theorizing that "it was safer to face Nazi U-boats in the North Atlantic than vulcanized rubber in North America."
+As Chicago's top goaltender in 1941–42, LoPresti won 21 games and lost 23, and recorded three shutouts.
+He was his team's star in the Black Hawks' playoff series against the Bruins.
+He recorded one shutout, but Chicago was eliminated by Boston.
+He then left the NHL to join the United States Navy during the Second World War, joking that "it was safer to face Nazi U-boats in the North Atlantic than vulcanized rubber in North America."